codio/site/source/docs/classes/classmanagement/rubric.html.md

 You can then grade in the usual two ways.

 - either from the student classroom.
 With a unit selected from the classroom, you click the grading box for the student and then the grading dialog appears.
 Press edit and click within the grading field and the template appears.
-- or from with a student's code, select the 'Education->Grading' menu item to bring up the same grading dialog.
+- or from with a student's code, select the **Education->Grading** menu item to bring up the same grading dialog.

 You can then click within the template to assign a score for each criterion.
 Large cells are partially collapsed but will maximize when you click within the row.
 The score is calculated as you click.